Choose another writer in this calendar: by name: by birthday from the calendar.

 also credited with other mistressess: Louise Colet, Julia and Maria

-Battlegang, the poetess Augusta Holmes and Augusta Bouvard, a young
+Battlegang, the poetess Augusta Holmes, and Augusta Bouvard, a young

 |